kennyhml/kennyhml/README.md

 # Kenny Hommel
 **`Passionate Software Developer | Automating Repetitive Tasks for Enhanced Experiences`**

-I'm Kenny, an aspiring software developer with fondness for Python and a passion for creating automation solutions that tackle repetitive tasks.

-My current work revolves around developing bots that handle repetitive actions, freeing up precious time and energy for gamers to focus on the aspects of the game they enjoy the most.
-Please note that I prioritize the experience and fairness of other players, ensuring that my solutions have a positive impact on the gaming community without causing disruption.

-Creating video game bots was the perfect gateway into programming for me.
-It combined my pre-existing interest with my ideas for the future, providing a solid motivation for my continued growth as a software developer.

 ### 🧰 Languages and Tools

 <img align="left" alt="Python" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />